ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding and deleting PVDCs
+# Adding and deleting provider virtual data centers
 {: #pvdc-adding-deleting}

-You can scale a {{site.data.keyword.vmware-service_short}} instance in different ways.
-Scaling is used to size the instance properly, based on VMware workload requirements.
-By creating a provider virtual data center (provider VDC), you can increase the size of the {{site.data.keyword.vmware-service_short}} instance.
+You can scale an {{site.data.keyword.vmware-service_full}} instance in different ways.
+Scaling is used to size the instance properly, based on VMware® workload requirements.
+By creating a provider virtual data center (PVDC), you can increase the size of the {{site.data.keyword.vmware-service_short}} instance.

-Provider VDCs (PVDCs) are used within the {{site.data.keyword.vmware-service_short}} instance to form units of the following components, which are fully isolated between PVDCs:
+PVDCs are used within the {{site.data.keyword.vmware-service_short}} instance to form units of the following components, which are fully isolated between PVDCs:
 * Compute
 * Memory
 * Storage